Lots and lots of Christmas lights; it is called the largest lights display in all of Monroe County

-CAMERON, Oh.- (WTRF) Magnificent, brilliant, majestic…these are all words that would best describe a Christmas lights display in Monroe County.
+CAMERON, Ohio – (WTRF) Magnificent, brilliant, majestic…these are all words that would best describe a Christmas lights display in Monroe County.

 One resident is making Christmas even more magical because of a holiday tradition that he created many moons ago.